google-research/google-research/automl_zero/README.md

   v1 = v1 + v2  # Update weights.
 ```

 In this human designed program, the ```Setup``` function establishes a learning rate, the ```Predict``` function applies a set of weights to the inputs, and the ```Learn``` function corrects the weights in the opposite direction to the gradient; in other words, a linear regressor trained with gradient descent.
-The evolved programs may look different even if they have the same functionality (e.g. redundant instructions, different order, etc.), which can make them challenging to interpret.
+The evolved programs may look different even if they have the same functionality due to redundant instructions and different ordering, which can make them challenging to interpret.
 See more details about how we address these problems in the [paper](https://github.com/google-research/google-research/tree/master/automl_zero#automl-zero).

 &nbsp;

 ## Reproducing Search Baselines

-First install `bazel` following instructions [here](https://docs.bazel.build/versions/master/install.html),then run the following command to reproduce the results in Supplementary
+First install `bazel` following instructions [here](https://docs.bazel.build/versions/master/install.html) (bazel>=2.2.0 and C++>=14 are required),then run the following command to reproduce the results in Supplementary
 Section 9 ("Baselines") with the "Basic" method on 1 process (1 CPU):

 *[To be continued, ETA: March, 2020]*